John-Otago/PhD-Plus/README.md

 (a) More input, more output (work hard).
 (b) Less input, more output (work smart).

 The former means you are 'productive' in the sense that you are producing more research outputs, but 'more input' means you are investing lots of hours and resources to achieve it.
-This is necessary when you first start, need to catch up, change your area, pursue your PhD in a different country using a different language, or want to achieve more (more than required).
+This is necessary when you first start, need to catch up, change your area, pursue your PhD in a different country using a different language, or simply want to achieve more (more than required).

 The latter is to improve your productivity--in the long run, that's the only thing that matters.
 Less input and more output should always be the goal but may be difficult to achieve.
 It needs constant learning, upskilling, reflecting, testing, and polishing to improve, and it's a never-ending process.